PKBAJPAI12/ecommerceAppMERN/README.md

 - **Backend:** The server is automatically deployed on Render upon commits to the `main` `qa` `dev` branch.
 You can access the backend API here: [Render Deployment](https://mern-backend-8is5.onrender.com/api/v1/products).

-Replace the placeholder links with your actual deployment URLs.
-This will allow users to easily access the live application and API endpoints.

 ## Contact